forrestthewoods/fts_commute_visualizer/README.md

 My initials; Forrest Thomas Smith.

 #### Why a single file?
 Why would this be more than one file?
 It's a simple project.
-The whole thing is just 1200 lines of code.
+The whole thing is just 1500 lines long.
 Google Maps does all the real work.

 It doesn't need a framework.
 It doesn't need a build system.
 It doesn't even need jquery.
 [Vanilla JS](http://vanilla-js.com/) is more than enough.